Erick Perleche

-Erick Anthony Perleche Cruzado (born 15 August 2000) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Cienciano.
+Erick Anthony Perleche Cruzado (born 15 August 2000) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Alianza Atlético.

 Club career

 Early years

 Perleche was born and raised in the district of José Leonardo Ortiz, in the Chiclayo Province of the Lambayeque Region.
 Perleche started playing football at Colegio Deportivo Adeu in Chiclayo and later began playing football on club level for Academia Cantolao.

 After that, he moved to Juan Aurich Pastor, where he made his senior debut.
 He played for the clubs first team in the 2017 Copa Perú.
 He reached the second round of the national stage with his team, as a starter, scoring a goal against Sport El Tablazo in the process.

 Pirata

 In 2018, Perleche moved to Pirata FC together with his coach from Juan Aurich Pastor, César Sánchez.
 Pirata F.C. was at that time named Molinos El Pirata.
 Eventually, he was part of the team that became champion of the 2018 Copa Perú, achieving promotion with Pirata FC to the Peruvian Primera División, for the first time in its history.
 In the very final of the tournament, Perleche scored two of the goals with which Molinos el Pirata beat Unión Deportivo Ascensión de Huancavelica 6–0.
 In that season, Pirata also won the 2018 Liga Distrital de José Leonardo Ortiz, 2018 Liga Departamental de Lambayeque and 2018 Liga Provincial de Chiclayo.

 Perleche was one of the six players from the champion squad who stayed at the club to play the first division.
 On February 18, 2019, he made his debut in the top flight, playing as a starter in Pirata FC's first victory in League 1 after beating Real Garcilaso 2–1.
 Although he got plenty of playing time, he ended up losing the starting position in midfield and could not prevent his team's relegation to Liga 2.

 Perleche made a total of 25 appearances in the first division and three in cup games.